 Next steps

-You're now ready to start using e-Payments.
-You can use our handy How to process e-Payments guide to do this.
+You're now ready to start using e-Payment.
+See how to process e-Payments for more information about this.